U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Notice level prospecting means any prospecting operation that is motorized, mechanized, uses explosives, or is reasonably expected to result in greater land disturbance than is caused by the ordinary, lawful use of the land by persons not prospecting.
 To conduct notice level prospecting, you must file a Notice of Intent to Conduct Prospecting Operations (NOI) with the appropriate BLM field office, as defined in 43 CFR 3809 regulations.
 The operator will be required to provide a financial guarantee warranty for reclamation costs of the prospecting operations, which is filed and held by Colorado Division of Reclamation, Mining and Safety (CDRMS) in the form of a cash bond or a corporate or insurance instrument.

 PLAN OF OPERATION LEVEL

-An approved Plan of Operations is required for exploration activities disturbing in excess of 5 acres, bulk sampling of 1,000 tons or more, and all proposed mining or milling operations (regardless of the acreage disturbed).
-A plan is required for any operation causing surface disturbance greater than Casual Use in special status areas as defined in 43 CFR 3809.11.
+An approved Plan of Operations is required for exploration activities disturbing more than five acres, bulk sampling of 1,000 tons or more, and all proposed mining or milling operations (regardless of the acreage disturbed).
+A plan is required for any operation causing surface disturbance greater than casual use in special status areas as defined in 43 CFR 3809.11.
 Financial warranty must be supplied for all plan level operations.